Trade HSBC Stock

-It is also a constituent of the Hang Seng Index and the FTSE 100 Index.
+It is also a constituent of the Hang Seng Index and the UK100.
 It also has secondary listings on other exchanges, most notably in Bermuda, the New York Stock Exchange (NYSE), and the Euronext in Paris.
 HSBC trades under the Banking, Financial services sector.

 HSBC’s financial year runs parallel to the calendar year, including the 31st of December.
 The bank’s annual results are normally announced in late February or the early part of March the following year.
 HSBC also publishes its interim results at the end of July or in early August.
 There are also quarterly updates that are announced after the first and third quarters.

 The bank’s policy is to pay out dividends in three equal installments, and a fourth variable dividend.
 The pound sterling value of the HSBC dividends is variable and is heavily dependent on the movements in the forex market.

 In fact, even the cash exchange rate and the scrips rate (the right to elect to receive new Ordinary Shares instead of a cash dividend) for the same dividend payment may be different; since they are set up on different days, it is impossible to know what the cash exchange rate is until the scrip deadline has passed.

 On the 27th of September 2018, HSBC paid out dividends of £0.076320 per share.
 As of October 2018, HSBC shares were trading at 623.70 GBX a share and the market cap was at $167.46B.